 This simple Low-Carb Sesame Broccoli recipe is packed with flavor from four simple ingredients, including garlic, ginger, sesame oil and soy sauce.
-If you are looking for an easy side dish and one that fits into a low-carb, keto or gluten-free diet, check out this steamed low-carb sesame broccoli!
+This steamed broccoli is an easy side dish and one that fits into a low-carb, keto or gluten-free diet.

 Barbara found this recipe in the cookbook Vegetables on the Side.
 Each chapter is all about a different vegetable, and it’s in alphabetical order – how awesome is that?
 Barbara turns to it often for inspiration when trying to encourage her family to eat their veggies.